djwhatle/gvk-upgrade/README.md

 # gvk-upgrade

-Sample playbook showing the workflow for performing GVK conversion.
+Sample playbook showing the workflow for performing GVK conversion to finish a [mig-controller](https://github.com/konveyor/mig-controller) migration when GVK incompatibilities were detected.

 ## Usage